Tarsnap/tarsnap/pkg/DEBIAN.md

 2. build the source package:

-        sh release-tools/mkdebsource.sh RELEASE_TARBALL R
+        sh release-tools/mkdebsource.sh RELEASE_TARBALL DEBIAN_DIR R

+   For example,

+        sh release-tools/mkdebsource.sh tarsnap-autoconf-1.0.39.99 pkg/debian 1

    :warning: the revision number `R` is required by the Debian packaging tools.

-   This will give you the Debian source files in `/tmp/tarsnap-debian-source/`.
+   This will perform some sanity tests, and will give you the Debian source files in `/tmp/tarsnap-debian-source/`.
+We want 3 files from there:

+       tarsnap_X.Y.Z[.A].orig.tar.gz
+       tarsnap_X.Y.Z[.A]-R.debian.tar.gz
+       tarsnap_Z.Y.Z[.A]-R.dsc

 3. Copy the 3 relevant files, and check them: